rockca/hardDeploy/README.md

 }
 ```

-The contract field specify an array of object which itself have 2 fields.
+The `contracts` field specify an array of object which itself have 2 fields.

-- artifacts: (mandatory) it is a path to an artifact folder.
+- `artifacts`: (mandatory) it is a path to an artifact folder.
 This support both hardhat and truffle artifacts.
-- deploy: (optional) it specifies a path to a folder where reside deploy script.
-The deploy script have only access to the artifact specified in the artifacts field.
+- `deploy`: (optional) it specifies a path to a folder where reside deploy script.
+The deploy scripts have only access to the artifact specified in the artifacts field.
 This allow project to share their deployment procedure.
 A boon for developer aiming at integrating it as they can get the contracts to be deployed for testing locally.

-The deployments fields specify an object whose field name are the hardhat network and the value is an array of path to look for deployments.
+The `deployments` fields specify an object whose field nasme are the hardhat network and the value is an array of path to look for deployments.
 It supports both **hardhat-deploy** and truffle formats.

 ---

 ### Access to Artifacts (non-deployed contract code and abi)

+Artifacts in hardhat terminology represent a compiled contract (not yet deployed) with at least its bytecode and abi.

-you can access contract artifact via `getArtifact` function :
+`hardhat-deploy` gives can access to these artifact via the `deployments.getArtifact` function :

 ```js
 const {deployments} = require('hardhat');
 const artifact = await deployments.getArtifact(artifactName);
 ```

-With the `hardhat-deploy-ethers` plugin you can get your ethers contract via :
+With the `hardhat-deploy-ethers` plugin you can get an artifact as an ethers contract factory, ready to be deployed, via the following:

 ```js
 const {deployments, ethers} = require('hardhat');
 const factory = await ethers.getContractFactory(artifactName);
 ```

-Note that the artifact file need to be either in `artifacts` folder that hardhat generate on compilation or in the `imports` folder where you can store contracts compiled elsewhere.
-They can also be present in the folder specified in `external.artifacts` see [Importing deployment from other projects](#importing-deployment-from-other-projects-truffle-support-too)
+> Note that the artifact's files need to be either in `artifacts` folder that hardhat generate on compilation or in the `imports` folder where you can store contracts compiled elsewhere.
+They can also be present in the folder specified in `external.artifacts` see [Importing deployment from other projects](#importing-deployment-from-other-projects-with-truffle-support)

 ---